AK-2003/internclient/ReadMe.md

 -> To run tests on the server

-3. npm test

-4. Ctrl + c to terminate the tests

 -> To run the server

-5. npm start
+3. npm start

-server will start at localhost:4000
+server will start at localhost:3000

-# ***DEPLOYED URL OF BACKEND ***
+# ***DEPLOYED URL OF FRONTEND ***

-  1. Open the url in the browser : https://petstore-client.onrender.com
+  1. Open the url in the browser : https://candid-chebakia-a2656a.netlify.app/